 This course provides a systematic introduction to the study of the urban region and its planning processes.
-Attention is concentrated upon the western world, with the planning issues that confront urban areas in the latter part of the city not as an artefact but as a form of social organisation.
+Attention is concentrated upon the western world, with the planning issues that confront urban areas in the latter part of the twentieth century providing the central theme of the course.